trinity-xai/Trinity/README.md

 ![Trinity City](/media/TrinityCity.png)

-Trinity provides performance analysis and XAI tools ideal for Deep Learning systems or other models performing complex classification or decoding.
+Trinity provides performance analysis and XAI tools ideal for Generative AI and Deep Learning systems performing complex classification or decoding.
 Trinity does this through a combination of different interactive 3D projections that are hyper-dimensional aware.
 (Vectors of Vectors)